python/cpython/Doc/howto/logging-cookbook.rst

-Although most logging messages are intended for reading by humans, and thus not readily machine-parseable, there might be cirumstances where you want to output messages in a structured format which *is* capable of being parsed by a program (without needed complex regular expressions to parse the log message).
+Although most logging messages are intended for reading by humans, and thus not readily machine-parseable, there might be cirumstances where you want to output messages in a structured format which *is* capable of being parsed by a program (without needing complex regular expressions to parse the log message).
 This is straightforward to achieve using the logging package.
 There are a number of ways in which this could be achieved, but the following is a simple approach which uses JSON to serialise the event in a machine-parseable manner::